-For the Lecture you will need: Textbook, Chemistry, a Molecular Approach (3^{rd} edition) by Nivaldo Tro You will also need the access code for Mastering Chemistry online tutorial and homework program.
+For the Lecture you will need: (a) Textbook, Chemistry, a Molecular Approach (3rd edition) by Nivaldo Tro You will also need the (b) access code for Mastering Chemistry online tutorial and homework program.
 (You get points for doing the homework so if you do not have the access code, you may lose out on some points this semester.)
-Course ID: HAHNF14930MWF and HAHNF141030MWF (for online homework) scientific calculator: To perform calculations in this course, you will need an inexpensive "scientific calculator".
-It does not need to be elaborate but should be able to express numbers in scientific notation (e.g. 6.02×10^{23}) and must have log (and ln) functions.
+You should be sure to log into the "Mastering" Homework website with your access code to get your homework points Course ID: HAHNS15 (for online homework) (c) scientific calculator: To perform calculations in this course, you will need an inexpensive "scientific calculator".
+It does not need to be elaborate but should be able to express numbers in scientific notation (e.g. 6.02 x 1023) and must have log (and ln) functions.
 You can buy such a calculator for around \$5 to \$10.00 at the local discount store.
 You will be able to use your calculator on all exams.
 You will not be allowed to use a cell phone as a calculator on quizzes & exams.